boltcard/bolt-card-pos/README.md

 # simple-lnd-pos

-A super simple PoS with [Bolt Card](https://boltcard.org) support.
+A super simple Point of Sale System (PoS) with [Bolt Card](https://boltcard.org) support.
 Built in React Native.

 Connects to an [LNBits](https://lnbits.com/) backend with the LNDHub extension installed.